rasor/angularattack2017-crawling/README.md

 Places are shown with an icon corresponding to its category.

 Depending of what the time allows the todo list contains:
+* Goto jump to place details from map
 * Add gallery with for intro and help
-* Replace hardcoded places with places from various APIS
+* Replace hardcoded places with places from various APIS (unfortunately the generated dummy data includes lots op places in the oceans and the coordinates doen not fit with their address)
 * Add central DB, so ratings and perhaps new places can be stored
 * Add ratings to various pages
 * Add "New Place" page